-- (A) Be prepared using a form prescribed by the commissioner; - (B) Identify each known person who created or is maintaining the release; - (C) Identify the person who, pursuant to subsection (g) of this section, supervised the immediate action:
+- (A) Be prepared using a form prescribed by the commissioner; - (B) Identify each known person who created or is maintaining the release; - (C) Identify the person who, pursuant to subsection (g) of this section, supervised the immediate action: - (D) Identify the immediate action transition-point specified by subsection (h) of this section, or the standards specified in the cleanup standards sections that have been achieved; - (E) Provide information regarding the investigation and characterization of the release sufficient to demonstrate that the transition-point or cleanup standards identified have been achieved, including confirmatory sampling of soil or groundwater, if required; - (E) Identify any remaining characterization of the nature and extent of a release necessary to satisfy the requirements of section 22a-134tt-4 of the RBCRs;

-- (D) Identify the immediate action transition-point specified by subsection (h) of this section, or the standards specified in the cleanup standards sections of the RBCRs that have been achieved; - (E) Provide information regarding the investigation and characterization of the release sufficient to demonstrate that the transition-point or cleanup standards identified have been achieved, including confirmatory sampling of soil or groundwater, if required; - (E) Identify any remaining characterization of the nature and extent of a release necessary to satisfy the requirements of section 22a-134tt-4 of the RBCRs; - (F) Identify any remaining remediation required to achieve the standards specified in the cleanup standards sections of the RBCRs for any substances still present in the land and waters of the state; and - (G) Provide any other information specified by the commissioner on such form. - (3) If, at the time an immediate action report is submitted, the release has not been remediated to the standards specified in the cleanup standards sections of the RBCRs, the immediate action report and a tiering assignment shall be simultaneously submitted to the commissioner. - (4) The commissioner may audit the immediate action report pursuant to subsection 22a-134tt-13 of the RBCRs and may approve or reject such report. - (A) If the commissioner rejects the immediate action report, the commissioner may require: - (i) The submission of a modified report containing additional information not later than a specified deadline; - (ii) The submission of a schedule for additional investigation and characterization of the release and an updated immediate action report not later than a specified deadline; - (iii) The performance of additional immediate actions not later than a deadline specified by the commissioner, the submission of a schedule for the performance of such additional immediate actions, and an updated immediate action report upon completion of such actions; and - (iv) the submission of a revised tiering determination. - (B) Notwithstanding the provisions of subparagraph (A) of this subdivision, if any deadline to complete immediate actions specified by this section has passed, and an immediate action report has not been submitted to the commissioner, or the immediate action report submitted has been rejected, nothing in this section shall prevent the commissioner from taking any action authorized by section 22a-134ss of the Connecticut General Statutes.
+- (F) Identify any remaining remediation required to achieve the standards specified in the cleanup standards sections for any substances still present in the land and waters of the state; and - (G) Provide any other information specified by the commissioner on such form. - (3) If, at the time an immediate action report is submitted, the release has not been remediated to the standards specified in the cleanup standards sections, the immediate action report and a tiering assignment shall be simultaneously submitted to the commissioner. - (4) The commissioner may audit the immediate action report pursuant to subsection 22a-134tt-13 of the RBCRs and may approve or reject such report. - (A) If the commissioner rejects the immediate action report, the commissioner may require: - (i) The submission of a modified report containing additional information not later than a specified deadline; - (ii) The submission of a schedule for additional investigation and characterization of the release and an updated immediate action report not later than a specified deadline; - (iii) The performance of additional immediate actions not later than a deadline specified by the commissioner, the submission of a schedule for the performance of such additional immediate actions, and an updated immediate action report upon completion of such actions; and - (iv) the submission of a revised tiering determination. - (B) Notwithstanding the provisions of subparagraph (A) of this subdivision, if any deadline to complete immediate actions specified by this section has passed, and an immediate action report has not been submitted to the commissioner, or the immediate action report submitted has been rejected, nothing herein shall prevent the commissioner from taking any action authorized by section 22a-134ss of the Connecticut General Statutes. - (l) Nothing contained in this section shall be construed to affect the authority of the Commissioner of Energy and Environmental Protection pursuant to any other statute or regulation.